kmarkley/Indigo-Timed-Devices/README.md

 #### Running Timer devices

-These devices track how long a single device or variable has been ***running*** and calculated accumulated ON times over various time periods.
+These devices track how long a single device or variable has been ***running*** and calculate accumulated ON times over various time periods.

 Once configured, these devices are just ON or OFF to reflect whether or not some other device or variable is ON or OFF.